 - Location: 700 Cannery Row, Monterey, California 93940

-The museum itself is located inside the Cannery Row building, right in the center.
+The museum is located inside the Cannery Row building, right in the center.
 If you walk in from the street, you can’t miss it as the booth to pay is right next to the stairs.
 I grabbed my ticket and headed down.

 The exhibits are all activated by a button that you push when you want to hear about what the wax sculptures are depicting.
 Pressing the button starts an audio track and lights that direct you where to look.
-There are over 100 different wax sculptures here depicting over 400 years of California history.
+There are over 100 different wax sculptures here depicting more than 400 years of California history.

-As I walked through the different sections, I heard about the Native Americans, pioneers, church leaders, John Steinbeck and more.
+As I walked through the different sections, I heard about the Native Americans, pioneers, church leaders, John Steinbeck, and more.

-I appreciated the parts about John Steinbeck as well since I was spending a lot of time on Cannery Row trying to learn more about his influence on the area and it was interesting to hear more about him here.
+I appreciated the parts about John Steinbeck as well since I was spending a lot of time on Cannery Row, trying to learn more about his influence on the area, and it was interesting to hear more about him here.

 At the end of the exhibits, there is a room with fun props that you can use for unique Instagram photos, such as a life-size Elvis and a human-sized Cannery Row Brand sardine can that you can pretend like you are a sardine in.

 After exiting this area, you will make your way back up the piano stairs, which was again fun for a big kid like me, and leave the museum.
-All in all this is an interesting way to learn about the area’s history.
+All in all, this is an interesting way to learn about the area’s history.
 It is not for everyone, but I enjoyed my time interacting with the wax sculptures.
 Check it out if you are looking for a unique stop along Cannery Row.